-After a court ruling in Apple's favor, requiring Samsung to pay them $1.05 billion in a patent infringement case, rumor has it that Samsung has decided to send 30 trucks full of pennies or nickels in a spiteful move to pay up.
+After a court ruling in Apple’s favor, requiring Samsung to pay them $1.05 billion in a patent infringement case, rumors swirled that Samsung decided to send 30 trucks full of pennies or nickels in a spiteful move to pay up.
 Is this story true or false?

-No major news organization reported such a story, and logistically it would be quite difficult for anyone to round up over a billion dollars in pennies.
+No major news organization ever reported such a story, and logistically it would be quite difficult for anyone to round up over a billion dollars in coins.

 USA – This Morning arrived more than 30 trucks filled of 5 cents to the HQ of Apple, California.
 At first glance the security detoured the trucks and they assured they were on the wrong place, but minutes later, Tim Cook (Apple CEO) received a call from Samsung CEO that that is the payment method for the recent fine applied against the South Korean company.

 The story showed up almost immediately after on the Paper Blog, with nearly identical wording.
 Note that the humorous story indicates 5-cent coins, but later versions stated that pennies were used.

 The rumor began appearing in English – minus the satire – such as this site, which cites Paper Blog, without noting that it was posted in the “Humor/Satire” section of that site.

 Problems with the story